 - sell, supply, contract with, or cater to domestic clients.

 In the vast majority of cases, your activities will be subject to many regulations and restrictions.
 Therefore, please do not enter a country hunky-dory, assuming it’s fine for you to work there.
-Do your research on what you can do, in what context, for how long and to what extent.
+Research what you can do, in what context, for how long, and to what extent.

 Things to Lookout For

 Stop reading those “How to Stay in Europe for Over 90 days” articles!